springernature/shunter/docs/usage/configuration-reference.md

 Templated Error Page Configuration
 ----------------------------------

-You may require Shunter to render error pages for 40x or 50x responses from the backend and recoverable Shunter errors.
+You may require Shunter to render error pages for 400/500 responses from the backend, and also recoverable Shunter errors.
 To do so, provide a configuration object similar to this:

 ```js
 errorPages: {